ECSTeam/cloudfoundry-top-plugin/README.md

 ## Assign needed permissions

-To use this plugin you must be logged in as 'admin' or assign two permissions to an existing PCF user.
+To use this plugin you must be logged in as 'admin' or assign two permissions to an existing cloud foundry user.
 To assign needed permissions:

 Install the uaac client CLI if you do not already have it:
 ```